Miningmark/Miningmark/README.md

 ### Other projects from me

-- I organize two other conventions in Memmingen Germany and take care of the website.
-[YumeKai](https://yumekai.de/)
+- I organize two other conventions in Memmingen Germany and take care of the website [YumeKai](https://yumekai.de/)
 - In my free time I also take photos that you can see on [Instagram](https://www.instagram.com/miningmark_photography/)